yumyai/MetGEMs/README.md

-# GEMMET
+# metgem
-GEMMET is the
+metgem is the

 ## Installation
 Install with pip